Best farmers market in the US is in Kansas City area - NewsBreak

 The Overland Park Farmers Market just won a national popularity contest and was named the Best Farmers Market in 2022 .

 American Farmland Trust hosted the competition.
 The organization asked followers to vote for their favorite farmers markets across the country.
-Overland Park’s topped the list with more than 12,000 votes.Customers help after truck hits Kansas City coffee shop
+Overland Park topped the list with more than 12,000 votes.Pizza Hut COO gives Wichita students life lesson

 The title comes with a $10,000 prize for the market, along with a bunch of bragging rights.
 The money must be used toward marketing, communications and other options that will help even more people in the community realize what the farmers market has to offer.